emaanh/jonesspeak/README.md

 # JonesSpeak
-Revolutionary compression algorithm used to communicate on Mrs. Jones whiteboard (~10MB) GUI is based off Expression Evaluator in ADEN (thanks Mr Murray).
+Revolutionary compression algorithm used to communicate on Mrs. Jones whiteboard (~10MB)\n GUI is based off Expression Evaluator in ADEN (thanks Mr Murray).

 ## Installation
-Clone this repository and run jonesspeakGUI.java file, located in src>(default package) Not tested in IDEs outside of eclipse
+Clone this repository and run jonesspeakGUI.java file, located in src>(default package)\n Not tested in IDEs outside of eclipse

 ## Instructions